wcjohnchen/single_cell/README.md

 ## II.
 Methods

 Datasets. <i>scRNA-seq</i>: raw data (Chromium, 10X Genomics) were obtained from NCBI GEO accession GSE176078 (Wu <i>et al.</i>, 2021).
 Samples were sequenced by Illumina sequencer and data (mapped to hg38) were generated using Cell Ranger Single Cell v2.0 (10X Genomics).
-Ten samples (ER+, primary breast tumor: CID3941, CID4040, CID4463, CID4535; HER2+, primary breast tumor: CID3838, CID3921, CID45171; triple-negative breast cancer (TNBC), primary breast tumor: CID3946, CID4465, CID44041) were selected in this study.  <i>scATAC-seq</i>: preprocessed data (MCF-7 DMSO; 10X single-cell ATAC-seq) were obtained from GEO accession GSE190162 (Bommi-Reddy <i>et al.</i>, 2022).
-Sample was sequenced by Illumina sequencer and data (mapped to hg38) were generated using Cell Ranger ATAC (10X Genomics).
+Ten samples (ER+, primary breast tumor: CID3941, CID4040, CID4463, CID4535; HER2+, primary breast tumor: CID3838, CID3921, CID45171; triple-negative breast cancer (TNBC), primary breast tumor: CID3946, CID4465, CID44041) were selected in this study.  <i>scATAC-seq</i>: .

 Data processing.  <i>scRNA-seq</i>: data in each sample were first filtered based on minimum number of cells required for each gene (removed if < 10), highly variable genes (kept only top 2,000 genes using Seurat v3 method), doublet detection using SOLO model (Bernstein <i>et al.</i>, 2020), minimum number of genes required for each cell (removed if < 200), and outliers (removed if gene count per cell exceeds 98 percentile).
 Cells were also removed if mitochondrial and ribosomal gene percentages were greater than or equal to 20%.
 Samples were then integrated afterward.
 Data were normalized and filtered additionally for highly variable genes prior to transfer learning for cell type annotation.
 Cell type reference in breast tissue data (TS_Mammary) from Tabula Sapiens Consortum (Science 376, eabl4896, 2022) was used as training labels.
 SCVI model (an unsupervised generative model) was first used to pre-train data to learn latent representation, and followed by SCANVI model (a semi-supervised generative model) which was used to predict cell type for unlabled sample cells.
 UMAP dimensional reduction was performed.
 Leiden clustering was used to define specific cell type clusters.
-Models were implemented with svi-tools in Python. <i>scATAC-seq</i>: data were further processed using Seurat v5.3.0 (Stuart <i>et al.</i>, 2019; Hao <i>et al.</i>, 2021; Hao <i>et al.</i>, 2023) and Signac v1.14.0 (Suart <i>et al.</i>, 2021) in R and in Python.
+Models were implemented with svi-tools in Python. <i>scATAC-seq</i>: .

+data were further processed using Seurat v5.3.0 (Stuart <i>et al.</i>, 2019; Hao <i>et al.</i>, 2021; Hao <i>et al.</i>, 2023) and Signac v1.14.0 (Suart <i>et al.</i>, 2021) in R and in Python.
 Doublets were removed using scDblFinder v1.16.0 (Germain <i>et al.</i>, 2022).
 Cells with a high black-listed gene ratio (greater than or equal to 0.05) were removed, as previously described in the data processing method (Bommi-Reddy <i>et al.</i>, 2022).
 Mitochondrial and ribosomal genes were removed prior.
 The other two quality control metrics of ATAC-seq, namely nucleosome signal and transcriptional start site (TSS) enrichment score, were described in the ENCODE project.
 Nucleosome signal is a measure of ratio of mononucleosomal to nucleosome-free fragments (https://www.encodeproject.org/atac-seq/), and TSS enrichment score is a signal-to-noise ratio of reads aggregated at the TSS to those in the flanking regions (https://www.encodeproject.org/data-standards/terms/).
 The bottom 2% and top 98% were filtered out based on these two metrics.
 Singular Value Decomposition (SVD) was used to reduced the number of variables in the data.
 Latent semantic Indexing (LSI) method was used in UMAP dimensional reduction and clustering.
 Genes (from EnsDB.Hsapiens.v86) were annotated based on chromatin accessiblilty peaks (gene activity) at the gene location for each cell.
 Cell type annotation was performed the same as in the scRNA-seq procedure.